Nature needs a little nurture

 Heart of Scotland Forest Partnership

 John Muir Trust, Forest Enterprise Scotland, Highland Perthshire Communities Land Trust, Kynachan Estate, Scottish Wildlife Trust, Woodland Trust

-The Heart of Scotland Forest Partnership is made up of six partner organisations, working together to connect woodlands across Highland Perthshire.
+The Heart of Scotland Forest Partnership is made up of seven partner organisations, working together to connect woodlands across Highland Perthshire.
 Our shared vision is of a restored and vibrant landscape that provides opportunities for wildlife to thrive, for local employment and for people to enjoy.

 How your gift will help

 Your gift will help create habitats for wildlife, restore native ecosystems and enhance the beauty of the landscape.

 - £30 could buy 15 new native trees such as rowan and birch

 - £100 could help pay for training and tools for a volunteer group to plant and care for new trees

 - £300 could pay for 20m of fencing to protect native trees from damage caused by grazing animals